t00ts/maverick/README.md

 # Maverick

-Maverick is a multi-platform desktop application that can place bets automatically on multiple online betting platforms using your web browser.
+Maverick is an app that can place bets automatically on Bet365 leveraging your existing web browser.
+It runs on Windows and macOS (Linux coming soon) and simulates human behaviour to avoid being detected.
 Bets are placed in an average of 5 seconds, making it ideal for live matches and real-time betting.

-## Supported platforms

-- [X] Bet365

-## Supported markets

-- [X] Result
-- [X] Double chance
-- [X] Draw no bet
-- [X] Goal line
-- [X] Goals
-- [X] Asian handicap

-## Features

-- Hands-free bet placement on live matches
-  - Error detection on match, market, and bet levels
-  - Auto-retry capabilities:
-    - Participant suspended
-    - Accept odds changed
-    - Input quantity failure
-    - Click or selection failure
-  - Authentication QR code detection
-  - Authentication QR code solving

-- Hands-free bet closing for active bets
-  - Auto-retry on close suspended
-  - Minimum cash out threshold
-  - Return tracking

-- Auto-login (and re-login) with error detection
-- Request lifetime history tracking
-- Detailed error reporting
-- Settings accessible through TOML file
+Maverick itself is just your executor arm for unattended betting.
+You can think of it as an API for Bet365.
+Maverick does not include a betting strategy nor will perform any bets by itself.
+It's up to the user to send instructions to Maverick for them to be executed.

+Instructions are sent via Websockets.
+The user is responsible for spinning up a Websocket server, through which it can send and receive commands from Maverick.
+An example server that is commonly used to start off can be found [here](https://github.com/t00ts/maverick-server).
+You can connect as many Maverick clients to your server as you want.

+Basic programming knowledge is strongly recommended.
+This is not a plug-and-play solution.

 ## How to use it?

-Maverick is available upon request.
-Send an email to abel `(at)` jupiter `(dash)` labs `(dot)` tech.
+Maverick is available upon request:
+- Email: abel `(at)` jupiter `(dash)` labs `(dot)` tech

-Plans are tailored to your use case, so make sure to include what you need in your email.
+- Telegram:  `(at)` abel `(underscore)` maverick.

-You should be up and running in around 2-3 days since your first email.
+You should be up and running in around 2-3 days since your first contact.

-Although we provide [an example](https://github.com/t00ts/maverick-server), basic coding experience is recommended.

 <details>
   <summary>I need more markets, would you add them?</summary>